 How to Create and Implement a Workable Return Policy

-Like any brick and mortar, an e-retail business needs a good, solid and workable return policy.
-However good a business and its products are there are always going to be those souls who will ask – sometimes nicely, sometimes not so nicely – to send something back and having a set policy for returns, while not always a legal requirement, is a good business must.
+Like any brick and mortar store, an online retail business needs a good, solid, fair to all and workable return policy.
+However good a business and its products are, there are always going to be those souls who will ask – sometimes nicely, sometimes not so nicely – to send something back and having a set policy for returns, while not always a legal requirement, is a good business must.

-By having a fair, solid return policy a business can earn a customer’s trust and a well handled return has often resulted in a business gaining a future customer for life.
+By having a fair, clearly stated policy a business can earn a customer’s trust and a well handled return has often resulted in a business gaining a future customer for life.
 Just ask Zappos, they built the concept into their business model and it has worked like a charm.

 Few Sales are Final